Maxsvit/MyProject/README.md

-This repository for my simple projects, which you can use.
+This repository for my simple project with conecting to Database MySQL via(MySql WorkBench)
-Enjoy :)